soubhikbarari/harvard-election-analytics-2020/README.md

 ## Summary of forecasts

+Below is a series of graphical and tabular summaries of our class's forecasts for the 2020 election.
+We can see from Figure 1 that, overall, Biden is heavily favored to win the race with only **one** out of our 27 forecasts predicting that Trump will cross `270 EV`.

 <h3><b>Figure 1: Distribution of Gov 1347 Electoral College Forecasts</b></h3>

 ![](TrumpECHist.png)

+As we approach Election Day, Biden [appears to be ahead](https://projects.fivethirtyeight.com/polls/president-general/) by a `>5%` margin in some battleground states like Michigan, Wisconsin, and Pennsylvannia and barely ahead in other battlegrounds like Florida, Arizona, North Carolina, and Georgia.
+Figure 2 shows that the majority of our forecasters predict that Biden will win in the battleground states of <span style="color:blue">Florida, Arizona, Pennsylvannia, Michigan, New Hampshire</span> and <span style="color:blue">Wisconsin</span>, while Trump will claim <span style="color:red">Georgia, North Carolina</span> and <span style="color:red">Ohio</span>.

 <h3><b>Figure 2: Projected State Winners in Majority of Gov 1347 Forecasts</b></h3>